SecretFoundation/SNIPs/SNIP-721.md

 | inventory_approvals                   | array of [Snip721Approval (see above)](#snipapproval) | List of inventory-wide approvals for this address                                      | no       |

 ### Tokens
-Tokens displays an optionally paginated list of all the token IDs that belong to the specified owner.
+Tokens displays an optionally paginated, lexicographically ordered list of all the token IDs that belong to the specified `owner`.
 It must only display the owner's tokens on which the querier has view_owner permission.
 If no viewing key is provided, it must only display the owner's tokens that have public ownership.
 When paginating, supply the last token ID received in a response as the `start_after` string of the next query to continue listing where the previous query stopped.

 ##### Request
 ```